Donald J. Trump

 Trump has championed the military, pushing for increases to defense spending, major new weapons programs, and a new branch focused on space.
 He has also promised to wind down U.S. troop commitments in Afghanistan and the Middle East while focusing on “great-power competition” with China and others.

 - He points to increases in the defense budget during his first two years in office, which reached $716 billion in 2019.
-He proposes some $750 billion for 2020.
+He proposed some $750 billion in 2020, and $740 billion for the upcoming 2021 fiscal year.

 - The administration’s 2018 National Defense Strategy, the first such review since 2014, emphasized the importance of the Asia-Pacific and European regions, with a particular focus on competing with China and Russia.